LoreBene99/SofAR_Assignment1/README.md

 ros2 launch tiago_assignment assignment_launch.py lifelong:=true rviz:=true
 ```
 You can also desiarialize the pose graph and continue mapping the world (through **rviz**).
+Remember : In the Deserialize **box**, in rviz, you have to put the full path of the map you want to deserialize; in this case, the map you want to continue mapping will be loaded (ex : */home/lorenzo/sofar_ws/src/SofAR_Assignment1/tiago_assignment/maps/half_map*), ready to be mapped (again)!

 **EXAMPLE VIDEO**
 ## Conclusion